 Third Party Custody (aka Nonparental Custody)

-Often the reason that parents can’t care for their children is that they have engaged in child abuse, or suffer from mental illness or from substance abuse that renders them potentially dangerous to the safety of their own children.
+Often the reason that parents can’t care for their children is that they have engaged in child abuse, or suffer from mental illness or substance abuse that renders them potentially dangerous to the safety of their own children.
 Such children can be forcibly removed from their homes by Child Protective Services (CPS) and become “dependents” (fka “wards of the state”) pursuant to RCW 13.34.
-In such situations, relatives of the children are supposed to get preference when CPS or the court looks at possible homes the children could stay in while efforts are made to rehabilitate the parents.
+In such situations, relatives of the children are supposed to get preference when CPS or the court looks at possible out-of-home placements while their parents attempt rehabilitation.
 RCW 13.34.130.

 From 1996 to 2006 Bruce Pruitt-Hamm prosecuted cases for Child Protective Services and worked with many relatives who wanted to take custody of the children before the court.
 He knows “the system” and can help relatives who want to help children whose parents, for whatever reason, can’t or won’t fulfill their parenting duties.
 Give us a call at 206-327-9335.